This website explores the unknown,

 But, computation can never explain the massive subtlety of the mind.
 Can an adding machine feel compassion?
 This website presents the uncomplicated idea that your mind senses patterns.
 By evaluating the molecules in the air, your nose senses the fragrance of a flower.
 From that humble beginning, you can understand why you stand in awe of a sunset, or weep in anguish at the loss of a loved one.
 The concept can lead to innumerable explanations of how the mind works.
-But, that view is unlikely to be easily accepted by science.

 Sadly, the simple idea that the whole mind senses patterns is unlikely to be accepted by science any time soon.
 Because, the concept covers too wide a territory and demands too many explanations.
 It is as untimely as a round earth theory would have been 2300 years ago.
 Those were the times of Aristotle, the founder of modern science.
 Gravity was yet to be discovered.
 If earth was round, why didn't people fall off?
 It needed a huge leap of faith to ignore that issue.
 There are other reasons, why such a broad concept is unlikely to be accepted by science.